Engaging users to do useful things. And cool things.

-Thanks for checking out the portfolio of Sydney based UX/UI Designer, Tim Van Martin.
+Thanks for checking out the portfolio of Sydney based UX Designer, Tim Van Martin.

 Having focused my design career on learning about digital solutions, I have helped clients achieve their goals through native mobile applications (iPhone and Android), responsive websites, microsites, eDetailers, eBooks, eCommerce sites, intranets, EDMs, Digital POS, ad banners, pre-rolls, mobile games, augmented reality, motion graphics, branding and illustration.

 Collaborating with other tech experts has been invaluable, but I have also enjoyed working autonomously on many projects from ideation right through to production.

 I design for the user first, and we are lucky to live in a time when that is championed so much.
 Really, it means keeping your designs clutter free and simple, and mapping out a clear (and enjoyable) journey for the user to fulfil a need they have whilst symbiotically fulfilling the businesses' needs.